 Mac owners do not have access to the desktop software.
 It’s hard to read PDF files because of the tremendous amount of reduction necessary to make them fit the screen.
 Unfortunately, it’s not possible to magnify or zoom them.
 Even though lag issues have been addressed, some remain during page flipping.
 Audible audio books have no support features.

-The Sony PRS 505 shortened the size of the prior model by a few millimeters.
-It’s not even a half inch thick, which is thinner than most paperback books, and can easily fit in your backpack without any discomfort since it only weighs 9 ounces.
+This model shortened the size of the prior model by a few millimeters.
+It’s not even a half-inch thick, which is thinner than most paperback books and can easily fit in your backpack without any discomfort since it only weighs 9 ounces.

 The 6″ LCD screen is rectangular.
 It is surrounded by a confusing and profuse array of keys.
 If you are holding the device in portrait mode, the 0-9 buttons run vertically up and down the right-hand side.
 They correspond with onscreen menu items and can be used to move to selected pages.

 You can change the pages by using the two additional keys next to them.
-Another page-turning button is located on the bottom left; the bottom right holds a menu button and 4-way toggle and center button, making for quite easy menu navigation.
-On the top is a power switch and a SD/Memory Stick Pro slot; on the bottom are the volume control, DC charging slot, mini-USB and headphone jacks.
+Another page-turning button is located on the bottom left; the bottom right holds a menu button and 4-way toggle and center button, making for quite an easy menu navigation.
+On the top is a power switch and an SD/Memory Stick Pro slot; on the bottom are the volume control, DC charging slot, mini-USB, and headphone jacks.

 Software and Availability of eBooks